Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning

-However, minimizing $\mathcal{L}(\boldsymbol{\Pi})$ over the unseen games in $\mdp'$ is impractical in general.
-We cope with such intractability by introducing a heuristic algorithm and showing that the resulting objective is indeed equivalent to Eq. \eqref{mm} and can thus lead to the optimal $\boldsymbol{\Pi}^*$ in Eq. \eqref{primal}.
+However, minimizing $\mathcal{L}(\boldsymbol{\Pi})$ over the unseen evaluation games in $\mdp'$ is impractical in general.
+In the following sections, we cope with this intractability by introducing a heuristic algorithm and showing that the resulting objective is indeed equivalent to \eqref{mm}, optimizing which can lead to the optimal strategy set that satisfies \eqref{primal}.